 However, you should check with your doctor before adding any supplements into your daily routine.

 what foods have biotin for nails?

 Sweet potatoes, seeds, broccoli and mushrooms contain biotin as well, according to Correa and Grant.
 Don't worry about eating too much of these biotin-rich foods, either.
-Since biotin is a water-soluble vitamin, Elle says that your body does its job by naturally filtering any excess out.
+Since biotin is a water-soluble vitamin, your body does its job to naturally filter any excess out, Elle says.

+Ready to support healthy nails?
 Vital Proteins® is your one-stop shop for all your collagen needs.
-Help support healthy nails** with any of Vital Proteins' collagen products.
+Help support healthy nails**^ with any Vital Proteins® collagen peptides products.
 Looking for a plant-based option?
-Skip the collagen and reach for Beauty Boost™.
+Reach for Beauty Boost™.
 Each capsule contains biotin and vitamin C, as well as other essential vitamins for hair, skin and nail health.**